-Ask yourself: What does recovery mean to me?
+Ask yourself: What does wellness mean to me?

-Creating a Wellness Plan
+Creating a Plan

-A wellness plan puts you in control of your recovery and gives you a clear picture of what you're working for every day.
+A wellness plan puts you in control of your journey and gives you a clear picture of what you're working towards every day.
 It also prepares you, and those who support you, to handle the more difficult moments that the conditions might bring.